ka8da/BotanID/README.md

 Here you can share pictures of your mystery plants and gain knowledge and advice.

+Currently available features:
 * Users can create accounts and log into the application
-     * almost ready *
 * Users can add, edit and remove posts
+* Users can search for posts
+* Users can see each others' posts

+Features that will be added:
 * Users can add photos to the posts
-* Users can see each others' posts
 * Users can comment on others' posts and like comments
-* Users can look up posts by topics
 * Application has a home page and users' private profile pages
 * Users can pick top comments of their posts
 * Users can pick whether the post fits under different categories (identification, care advice, diy ideas, etc.)